top of page

-- Jo
+Jo

-- Feb 12
+• Feb 12

-- 5 min read
+• 5 min read

 Our feet are remarkable feats of engineering, a complex combination of bones, muscles, and ligaments designed for movement.
 From the moment our ancestors first wrapped them in animal hides, what we've chosen to wear, protect, or even distort our feet with has told a story of survival, status, beauty, and even rebellion.
 Footwear hasn't just been about protection; it’s been a status symbol, a torture device, and part of cultural identity.

-Whilst the basic anatomy of the human foot hasn't changed in tens of thousands of years, the wild and sometimes unusual things we've put them through – and in – throughout history are surprising.
+While the basic anatomy of the human foot hasn't changed in tens of thousands of years, the wild and sometimes unusual things we've put them through – and in – throughout history are surprising.
 Here's what I found to be a fascinating journey through the ages, exploring how our feet, and the footwear that accompanied them, have shaped cultures, defied comfort, and walked us through history.

-In the ancient world,
+In the Ancient World

 It is clear that our ancestors were far more sophisticated than the "primitive" barefoot images suggest.
 In the harsh landscapes of the Chalcolithic era, also known as the Copper Age, around 4500 to 3500 BCE, footwear was important.
 Take Ötzi the Iceman, for example; his 5,300-year-old boots were a masterclass in insulation, featuring a complex mesh of lime-bark string to hold hay in place against his skin, acting like a prehistoric version of a thermal sock.

-Shoes in the Medieval period
+Shoes in the Medieval Period

 The Height of Status: Venetian Chopines